Notre Dame de Namur University Call to Action Day Reaches Out to Meet the Needs in Diverse Communities

 Notre Dame de Namur University is on the 2013 President's Higher Education Community Service Honor Roll for reflecting the values of exemplary community service and achieving meaningful outcomes in the community.

 Interviews and photo/filming opportunities available.
-A complete list of activities is available on our website.

 - Golden West Women Flyfishers: Underserved students learn fly-casting.
 From 1:30 p.m. - 4:30 p.m.

 - Oakland Zoo: NDNU students accompany special needs students to Veldt Habitat.
 From 9 a.m. - 2 p.m.